ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/Pirazan_Palomar/am_03_PirazanPalomar.md

 _"Michelle Chang, Chenyi Shen, Aditi Maheshwari, Andreea Danielescu, and Lining Yao.
 2022.
 Patterns and Opportunities for the Design of Human-Plant Interaction.
 In Designing Interactive Systems Conference (DIS ’22), June 13–17, 2022, Virtual Event, Australia.
 ACM, New York, NY, USA, 24 pages. https://doi.org/10.1145/3532106.3533555"_

 Which gives a framework for designing human-plants interaction, based on interdisciplinary approaches.

 I am also taking into account script classics like:

 * "Frensham, Raymond.
 1996.
 Scriptwriting.
 London: Lincolnwood."
 * Kellermann, Ron.
 2018.
 Das Storytelling Handbuch.
 Sankt Gallen: Midas.

-But I also what to learn more about non-linear structures, in order to be aware of the possibilities of the dramaturgy.
+But I also what to learn more about non-linear structures, in order to be aware of the possibilities of the dramaturgy like:

+* Aronson, Linda.
+2010.
+The 21st Century Screenplay.
+New York: Allen & Unwin.
+* McKee, Robert.
+2016.
+Story: Die Prinzipien des Drehbuchschreibens.
+Berlin: Alexander.
+* Parker, Philip.
+2005.
+Die Kreative Matrix.
+Konstanz: UVK.